ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 .. tabbed:: Extending RLModule Catalog

-    Another way to customize your module is by extending its catalog.
-The catalog is a component that defines the default architecture and behavior of a model based on factors such as ``observation_space``, ``action_space``, etc. To modify sub-components of an existing RLModule, extend the corresponding catalog class.
+    Another way to customize your module is by extending its :py:class:`~ray.rllib.core.models.catalog.Catalog`.
+The :py:class:`~ray.rllib.core.models.catalog.Catalog` is a component that defines the default architecture and behavior of a model based on factors such as ``observation_space``, ``action_space``, etc. To modify sub-components of an existing RLModule, extend the corresponding catalog class.

-    For instance, to adapt the existing ``PPORLModule`` for a custom graph observation space not supported by RLlib out-of-the-box, extend the catalog class used to create the ``PPORLModule`` and override the method responsible for returning the encoder component to ensure that your custom encoder replaces the default one initially provided by RLlib.
-For more information on the catalog class, refer to the `RLModule Catalog` user guide.
+    For instance, to adapt the existing ``PPORLModule`` for a custom graph observation space not supported by RLlib out-of-the-box, extend the :py:class:`~ray.rllib.core.models.catalog.Catalog` class used to create the ``PPORLModule`` and override the method responsible for returning the encoder component to ensure that your custom encoder replaces the default one initially provided by RLlib.
+For more information on the :py:class:`~ray.rllib.core.models.catalog.Catalog` class, refer to the `Catalog user guide <rllib-catalogs.html>`__.

     .. code-block:: python